Coaching psychology: Early history

 Early applications of psychological theory and practice to coaching (in particular, athletic coaching) can be traced to the 1920s.
 In 1926, Coleman Griffith published The Psychology of Coaching: A Study of Coaching Methods in the Point of View of Psychology.
 Based on observations of football and basketball teams, Griffith discussed a wide variety of aspects of coaching, such as spectator effects, over-coaching problems, principles of learning.
 Griffith has been noted as "America's first sport psychologist" and a pioneer applying the science of psychology to coaching.
 Years later, more texts on coaching psychology began to emerge.
 In 1951, John Lawther of Penn State University published Psychology of Coaching.
-The earliest book in WorldCat with the term "coaching psychology" in the title is Modern Coaching Psychology by Curtiss Gaylord, published in 1967.
+The earliest book in WorldCat with the term "coaching psychology" in the title is Modern Coaching Psychology by Curtiss Gaylord, published in 1967.Jonathan Passmore was among the founders of the BPS Special Interest Group in Coaching Psychology and served as inaugural Chair of the BPS Division of Coaching Psychology (2020–2021).

 21st century

 Despite these early developments, contemporary coaching psychology was only formally established at the beginning of the 21st century.
 In January 2000, Anthony Grant implemented the first "coaching psychology" unit of study at the University of Sydney and his doctoral dissertation set the stage for further research to establish the field of coaching psychology as an evidence-based discipline.
+Grant and Michael Cavanagh later argued for evidence-based practice as the basis of coaching's professional legitimacy.
 Many coaching psychologists consider Grant as a pioneer in the field.

 The logo of the Australian Psychological Society (APS), which founded the Interest Group in Coaching Psychology (IGCP).

 Further development began in 2006 when the Australian Psychological Society (APS) held a conference that founded the Interest Group in Coaching Psychology (IGCP).
 Outside Australia, Stephen Palmer of the British Psychological Society (BPS) formed the Special Group in Coaching Psychology (SGCP).
 Both the IGCP and the SGCP aimed to further develop the profession of coaching psychology in terms of theory and application by providing a platform for sharing relevant research and experiences among coaching psychologists.
 Since the establishment of the IGCP and SGCP, more international societies dedicated to coaching psychology have been established in Europe, the Middle East and South Africa.
 On December 18, 2006, the International Society for Coaching Psychology (ISCP) was founded in order to promote the international development of the field.

 Currently, there are a number of peer-reviewed journals dedicated to literature and research on coaching psychology.
 For instance, The Coaching Psychologist (since 2005) is provided by the SGCP.
 The IGCP and IGCP jointly publish the International Coaching Psychology Review (since 2006).
 Coaching Psychology International (since 2009) is published by International Society of Coaching Psychology.